 Module Overview

 This module provides an understanding of the challenges in cyber security faced by society and industry.
 This includes an examination of the impact of threats and develops an understanding of mechanisms to reduce the risk of attack.
 The module examines a range of cyber threats and attack types and introduces strategies to mitigate these.
 It also prompts students to consider the legal, social, and ethical implications of cyber security.
+As a Master's level module students are also encouraged to consider current research in the field of cyber security.

 Module Overview